katstews/Weak-RSA/README.md

 # Weak RSA
-My solution to HTB Weak RSA without using RsaCtfTool, since I have to find one yet.
+My solution to HTB Weak RSA without using RsaCtfTool.
 We going to do this the simple and OLD fashioned way.
+I actually had to look really hard to find a solution, and even then it "cheated".
+So here's the basic version to do it.
+I promise you'll feel super fulfilled.
 Solution file is called **more.py**

 ## Solution
 Look its very simple here.
 You dont need a fancy tool to solve this problem.
 This challenge is named *weak* for a reason.
 We're given a public key and from there we can extract juicy info from the key by using the following command